Rwanda Gorilla Safaris To Volcanoes National Park Rwanda

 Gorilla Trekking, Nature Walks, Birding, Community, Culture & People

 Found in the northwestern border of the tiny country, Volcanoes national park Rwanda is famously known for being the home of Mountain Gorillas in the world.
-This is a mountainous national park is beyond the mountain gorillas, the park has many tourism potentials, it host rare and endangered golden monkeys, forest buffaloes and a lots of bird life including the localized Albertine rift Endemics.
-Besides wildlife , its most volcanic stand make it more interesting for travelers who are having interest to hike up to the top to see craters lake as the enjoy good views of Rwanda.
+This gorilla park in Rwanda is beyond the mountain gorilla trekking, the volcanoes national park has many tourism potentials, it host rare and endangered golden monkeys, forest buffaloes and a lots of bird life including the localized Albertine rift Endemics.
+Besides gorilla safaris and golden monkey trekking tours , its most volcanic stand make it more interesting for travelers who are having interest to hike up to the top to see crater lake at Biskoe as they enjoy good views of Rwanda.

 Volcanoes National Park lies in northwestern Rwanda and borders Virunga National Park in the Democratic Republic of Congo and Mgahinga Gorilla National Park in Uganda.
-Spanning on a 160 sq km area in the northern part of Ruanda, Volcanoes national park Rwanda is the oldest national park in Africa.
-It was initially a small area around Karisimbi, Mikeno and Bisoke volcanoes which was gazetted to protect the Mountain gorillas which were facing the threat of extinction as a result of poaching.
+Spanning on a 160 Sq km area in the northern part of Rwanda, Volcanoes national park Rwanda is the oldest national park in Africa.
+It was initially a small area around Karisimbi, Mikeno and Bisoke.
+Volcanoes park which was gazetted to protect the Mountain gorillas that were facing the threat of extinction as a result of poaching.

 In 1929, the park was extended into Rwanda and the then Belgian Congo and was named Albert national park managed and run by the Belgian Colonial Authorities.
 During early 1960’s, the park was divided as Rwanda and Congo gained their independence and by the end of that decade, the park was almost half of its original size.